 Telephone: 82-51 647 1762

 Facsimile: 82-51 647 1764

-If you are travelling to the Republic of Korea, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
+If you are travelling to the ROK, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.